 No research plans under Conservation Measure 24-01 targeting toothfish have been proposed for this fishery.
-The Scientific Committee did agree a temporary research plan in 2014 to provide fishery structure on the Continental slope and shelf, and to collect the necessary data for a stock assessment.
+The Scientific Committee did agree a temporary research plan in 2014 to provide fishery structure on the Continental slope and shelf (SSRUs 882C-G), and to collect the necessary data for a stock assessment.

-An alternative plan for structuring the fishery in the South (SSRU 882H) is needed to improve mark recapture data and to better index the biomass for the seamount complex (WG-FSA-2021/25).
-To this end, WG-FSA-2021/29 recommended that a workshop be held intersessionally to develop a management plan structuring fishing in SSRU 882H.
+An alternative plan for structuring the fishery in the South (SSRU 882H) was needed to improve mark recapture data and to better index the biomass for the seamount complex (see WG-FSA-2021/29).
+In 2022, the Scientific Committee revised the spatial management within SSRU 882H to spread fishing effort among seamounts (see section 1.4).